msjimc/AgileStructure/guide/README.md

 ## Looking for putative breakpoints in the selected region.

 It may be possible to simply identify the breakpoint at this point, especially for large homozygous deletions, but in many situations, particularly for heterozygous breakpoints, they may not stand out.
 Consequently, ```AgileStructure``` scans the displayed reads, looking for 250 bp regions in which multiple read alignments prematurely terminate and the remaining soft clipped sequences all map to the same secondary location.
-These regions are then noted and entered into the lower drop-down list box (Figure 6).
+These regions are then noted and entered into the lower dropdown list box (Figure 6).

 ![Figure 6](images/figure6.jpg)

 Figure 6

 For extended regions and/or alignments with a high read depth, this list may contain a large number of entries.
-To filter these regions, press the ```Filter``` button to the left of the lower drop-down list box.
+To filter these regions, press the ```Filter``` button to the left of the lower dropdown list box.
 This will open the ```Filter possible breakpoints``` window (Figure 7a and 7b).
-The upper drop-down list box allows the breakpoints to be filtered by the chromosome that the secondary alignments are mapped to (Figure 7a), while the lower number select box will filter the results by the number of reads linked to each putative breakpoint.
+The upper dropdown list box allows the breakpoints to be filtered by the chromosome that the secondary alignments are mapped to (Figure 7a), while the lower number select box will filter the results by the number of reads linked to each putative breakpoint.

 ![Figure 7a](images/figure7a.jpg)